zeGolem/zwm/README.md

 ### Bugs

 * You should be able to click anywhere on a window to raise it to the from
+    * Potential fix: Grab all buttons when the window is inactive, and ungrab them once it's active.
+That way we get the input when we need it, and the running program gets it when it needs it.
+This would also prevent inputs from going to the wrong window…
+      **This fix was inspired by dwm**
 * Focus shouldn't move with the mouse, the last clicked window should be focused
 * Multiple physical displays are not supported